CarlLeePhp/CarlLeePhp/README.md

 ### IT721 Software Engineering
 Team project for the IT721 Papper.
 I was working on this project as a developer.
-The front-end will be developed by Angular.
-The back-end API will be developed by ASP.NET Core 5.x.
-The back-end API is deployed to Azure App Service.
+The front-end was developed by Angular.
+The back-end API was developed by ASP.NET Core 5.x.

 [ASP.Net Core API](https://github.com/CarlLeePhp/sharing-api)